UndeadZeratul/uzHDAddon/readme.md

 - Scuba Steve for the original Revolver sprites
 - A1337Spy, for the TRO-G ironsight sprite
 - JoeyTD & Minigunner, for the Glock18 Pistol Sprites (Quick Swap sprites flipped by me), as well as the Duke3D Shotgun Sprites
+- Daedalus, for the Shotgun HUD Sprites
+- ZikShadow, for the modified versions of Daedalus' Original Shotgun Pickup Sprites